-Gupta Sculpture (300-600 A.D.).

-The Golden Age of Indian art extended from about 300-600 A.D., commencing at about the same time as the Gupta empire and surviving its fall by some years.
-The Guptas were Hindus, and Hinduism was developing at the expense of Buddhism; but they were protectors, not persecutors, and Buddhist sculpture continued to flourish, sometimes under their immediate patronage, at Mathura and at the various centres such as Sarnath, to which it had spread. its style being a development of the indigenous style of the Kushans. almost uninfluenced by Graeco-Buddhist traditions.
-Stone came into more general use for Hindu sculpture and began to be used for building Hindu and Buddhist temples.
+Gupta Period (A.D.
+300-600).-The Golden Age of Indian art extended from about 300-600 A.D., commencing at about the same time as the Gupta empire and surviving its fall by some years.
+The Guptas were Hindus, and Hinduism was developing at the expense of Buddhism; but they were protectors, not persecutors; and; Buddhist sculpture continued to flourish, sometimes under their immediate patronage, at Mathura and at the various centres such as Sarnath, to which it had spread.
+Stone also came into more general use for Hindu sculpture and began to be used for building Hindu and Buddhist temples.
 The earliest surviving Hindu and structural Buddhist temples are consequently in the perfected style of this period.
 In its classical restraint and its mastery of materials it resembles the work of classical Greece several hundred years earlier.
 But the resemblance is not due to influence but to a parallel perfecting of the earlier indigenous art in each case, just as the resemblance between Graeco-Buddhist and Roman art is due to a parallel development in the east and west respectively from original Greek.

-In Gupta sculpture the aureole behind Buddha's head was as a rule covered with beautiful sculpture and worshippers are shown in miniature at his feet.
+In Gupta sculpture the aureole behind Buddha's head was as a rule covered with beautiful sculpture, and worshippers are shown in miniature at his feet.
 Both these features are illustrated in the sculptures shown, though the former is only represented by fragments.
 Attention may also be drawn to a beautiful little standing figure of Buddha and to a small votive stupa.
 Some of the finest known examples of Gupta sculpture are illustrated by photographs.